charley-dixon/learning-php/README.md

 ## Viewing Notes

 - I've created a `<section>` element to house each individual PHP lesson throughout the course.
 Each element has an HTML class to toggle the display its display.
 Add the class like so to toggle: `<section class="hide">`

-## Lessons Learned

-- URL Parameters
-  - Great for storing information about a site
-  - Not secure
-  - `post` is a more secure method for URL params; input data does not appear in the URL
-    - Most developers use `post` in `<form>`'s